mainresearch/crypto-ads-mwe/README.md

-# crypto-ads-poc
+# crypto-ads-mwe
-Proof of concept application for upwork freelancing job requiring an implementation of Advertisement banners which return revenue in crypto as opposed to USD
+Minimal Working Example (MWE) for upwork freelancing job requiring an implementation of Advertisement banners which return revenue in crypto as opposed to USD